 ghee shelf life

-Yet ghee definitely has an expiration date.
-Over time, it will become rancid and will lose quality.
+Yet ghee definitely has an expiry date.
+Over time, it will become rancid and will lose quality even if stored properly.
 Thus, although it can withstand a significant period of time, you will not be able to keep it in the pantry forever.

-Depending on how much you use ghee, adjust the size of the jar you buy.
+Depending on how much you use it, adjust the size of the jar when you buy ghee.
 That way, you will always have fresh stock and the best quality.

 Here is all the information you need about durability, storage, and how to see if the ghee has expired.